williamwh/Tweet-Harvester/README.md

-# Twitter-Querying
+# Tweet Harvester
-The code in this repository enables querying twitter APIs to retrieve specific tweets needed for data analyses.
-After the tweets have been retrieved, they will be stored into CouchDB database automatically.
+The code in this repository is used to query twitter APIs to retrieve tweets containing specific contents that are needed for certain data analyses.
+Once some tweets have been retrieved, they will be put and stored into a CouchDB database automatically.
+The docker file provided enables building docker images out of the python code, and the shell file can be used to deploy a number of harvester (docker instances) all at once